Colorado Center for Meteoritic Studies

-In 2022, New Mexico Meteoritic Services merged with the nonprofit Center for Meteoritic Studies and subsequently converted to a 501(C3) legal structure.
-New Mexico Meteoritic Services is now a DBA of the Colorado based nonprofit, Center for Meteoritic Studies Inc.
+*New Mexico Meteoritic Services changed its DBA to Colorado Center for Meteoritic Studies and subsequently converted to a 501(C3) legal structure.
+CCMS is a legal DBA of the Colorado based nonprofit entity, Center for Meteoritic Studies Inc.

-Dustin manages the analysis and classification services for NMMS.
-This includes sample prep, probe mounts, microprobe analysis, classification, and write-ups for submission to Nomenclature Committee.
+Dustin manages the analysis and classification services for the Colorado Center for Meteoritic Studies.
+This includes sample prep, microprobe analysis, classification, and writeup for submission to Nomenclature Committee.

 OUR PARTNERS AT UNIVERSITY OF COLORADO BOULDER

 Aaron S. Bell - Director of the CU Boulder Electron Microprobe Laboratory